 The Ultimate Home Seller Checklist

 We know how stressful selling a home can be, but it doesn’t have to be confusing.
 This home seller checklist will keep you on track and ahead of the game.
-From hiring an agent all to closing day we’ve got you covered.
+From hiring an agent to closing day, we’ve got you covered.
 There’s plenty to do so, let’s get jump into your home seller checklist!

 Home Seller Checklist: Before You List

 You might be tempted to list your home right away, but there’s a lot to check off your home seller checklist before your home even hits the market.
 To ensure you get the best price for your home, take care of these items before advertising your home.